 CEEPUS Student Mobility from Hungary to other CEEPUS countries

-Information for those non Hungarian speaker full time students at a higher educational institution in Hungary who would like to submit CEEPUS application to another CEEPUS member country
+Information for those non Hungarian speaker students at a higher education institution in Hungary who would like to submit CEEPUS application to another CEEPUS member country

 There are two ways of submitting your CEEPUS Student Mobility application:

 If your home institution is part of a CEEPUS network that has a relevant scientific topic for you, you can submit your application within that network.
 The call for applications will be published by your home institution and the local network coordinator carries out the selection procedure.

 If your home institution is not part of a CEEPUS network that has a relevant scientific topic for you, you can choose to submit a Freemover application.
 Freemover applications can be financed only when the CEEPUS networks did not use their quota and there are still free scholarship months.
 Therefore, this option is available for the second semester.
 For the first semester, limited number of Freemover scholarships are available in some of the CEEPUS countries of which we publish information on our website at the beginning of summer.

 CEEPUS network means international partnership of higher education institutions’s smaller units, like faculties or departments.
 These participating units create a thematic network on a specific or interdisciplinary academic field.
 The mobilities will be planned according to the network’s mobility plan and its scholarship quota.
 Students of the participating unit are eligible to apply for the mobility grant.

 You can look up the active CEEPUS networks of your home institution on the central website www.ceepus.info clicking on Networks tab and choosing current academic year, Hungary and home institution.
 You can find network description, partners and contacts.

 You can also receive further institution specific information from the institutional CEEPUS coordinator.
 You can find their contact details and also the list of institutional CEEPUS websites here.

 Types of student mobility